Identification, Images, & Information

 Identification

-Adult: M. autumnalis: female eyes far apart, separated by black median stripe (with straight sides) that occupies about one-third of distance between eyes; male eyes nearly touch at midline; female thorax grayish, and abdomen gray on top with some yellow on sides; male thorax dark blue-gray, and abdomen orange with black dorsal stripe
+M. autumnalis: female eyes separated by black median stripe with straight sides that occupies ~⅓ of distance between eyes; male eyes nearly touch; female thorax grayish, abdomen gray on top with some yellow on sides; male thorax dark blue-gray, abdomen orange with black dorsal stripe

-M. domestica: female eyes far apart, separated by ovoid frontal stripe; male eyes close together but separated by narrow frontal stripe
+M. domestica: female eyes separated by ovoid frontal stripe; male eyes close together but separated by narrow frontal stripe

 Range